ppoffice/hexo-theme-icarus/source/_posts/en/Configuring-Theme.md

             url: 'https://github.com/ppoffice/hexo-theme-icarus'
 {% endcodeblock %}

-The `navbar` section defines the links showing in the navigation bar.
-You may add arbitrary links to the navigation menu by adding `<link_name>: <link_url>` to the `menu` setting.
-If you wish to add links on the right side of the navigation bar, please add `<link_name>: <link_url>` to the `links` setting.
-You can even use a FontAwesome icon instead of pure text as link with the following format:
+You can display a FontAwesome icon instead of text-only link with the following format:

 {% codeblock "Link format" lang:yaml %}
 <link_name>: